colbsa/UnamiLodge.org/about-noac.md

   <li>Spend a week living in an air-conditioned college dorm room at the University of Tennessee.Our lodge contingent will be housed together during the conference.</li>
 </ul>

 <p>Also remember that the lodge is selling NOAC Fundraiser Flaps.
-You can purchase at our online trading post which can be found at this link.
+You can purchase at our online trading post <a href="https://unami-lodge-one.square.site/" target="_blank">which can be found at this link</a>.
 Proceeds from this flap will help support the cost for the lodge NOAC contingent.</p>
 <p>We hope to see you join us for NOAC 2022!</p>

 <div class="row justify-content-center">
   <div class="col-md-4 text-center">
-    <a href="https://colbsa.doubleknot.com/event/2849155" class="btn btn-primary btn-block my-3">Register Now!</a>
+    <a href="https://colbsa.doubleknot.com/event/2849155" class="btn btn-primary btn-block my-3" target="_blank">Register Now!</a>
   </div>
 </div>